PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``tlsAsyncMode=false``: bool - Whether to enable experimental asynchronous TLS I/O operations if OpenSSL is used as the TLS implementation and an asynchronous capable SSL engine (or provider) is loaded.
 See also :func:`loadTLSEngine` or :func:`loadTLSProvider` to load the engine (or provider).
   * ``additionalAddresses``: list - List of additional addresses (with port) to listen on.
 Using this option instead of creating a new frontend for each address avoids the creation of new thread and Frontend objects, reducing the memory usage.
 The drawback is that there will be a single set of metrics for all addresses.
   * ``ignoreTLSConfigurationErrors=false``: bool - Ignore TLS configuration errors (such as invalid certificate path) and just issue a warning instead of aborting the whole process
+  * ``ktls=false``: bool - Whether to enable the experimental kernel TLS support on Linux, if both the kernel and the OpenSSL library support it.
+Default is false.

 .. function:: setLocal(address[, options])